andrehanna8/Quoted/README.md

 ## Mobile-First Approach

 Quoted is designed with a mobile-first approach.
 It is fully mobile-responsive, ensuring that users on all kinds of devices can access and use the app seamlessly.
-If time allows, desktop-responsive designs are also added to cater to users on larger screens.

 ## Creativity and Freedom